monk5469/monk5469.github.io/index.md

 - 2020
   - Junzhi Li, Haifeng Wu* and Yu Zeng, "Recovery of Collided RFID Tags With Frequency Drift on Physical Layer," IEEE/CAA J. Autom.
 Sinica, vol. 7, no. 6, pp. 1593-1603, Nov.
 2020.
+  - Jingyi Feng, Haifeng Wu, Yu Zeng, Yuhong Wang, “Weakly supervised learning in neural encoding for the position of the moving finger of a macaque”, Cognitive Computation, 12(5), Sep.
+2020.
   - Haifeng Wu, Mingzhi Lu, Yu Zeng, State Estimation of Hemodynamic Model for fMRI Under Confounds: SSM Method, IEEE Journal of Biomedical and Health Informatics, 2020, 24(3):804-814

 - 2019